kfatehi/ydm/README.md

 Dew is a tool to help manage and automate the complexity encountered in sophisticated uses of Docker.

+It is a brand new project, and so things may be broken and the API has not settled down yet.

 ## Example Use Case

 You want to deploy Gitlab, you find a good Image for it on the Docker Registry.